 Implementation Date

-This Schedule 16, version x, is to be used for the calculation of Use of System Charges which will become effective from, dd mm yyyy and remain effective until superseded by a revised version.
+This Schedule 16, version [TBC], is to be used for the calculation of Use of System Charges which will become effective from, [TBC] and remain effective until superseded by a revised version.

 Amend paragraph 3 of Schedule 16 as follows:

-In order to comply with this methodology statement when setting distribution Use of System Charges the DNO Party will populate and publish the CDCM model version xxx when issued by the Panel in accordance with Clause 14.5.3.
+In order to comply with this methodology statement when setting distribution Use of System Charges the DNO Party will populate and publish the CDCM model version [TBC] when issued by the Panel in accordance with Clause 14.5.3.

 Amend paragraph 29 to 31 of Schedule 16 as follows:

-The DNO Party estimates the extent to which the assets at each network level used by each category of users would have been expected to be covered by customer contributions if they had been constructed under the charging year’s connection charging policy.
+The DNO Party estimates the extent to which the assets at each network level used by each category of users are expected to be covered by customer contributions based on recent connections activity.

 The DNO Party groups users into categories, by network level of supply, for the purpose of making these estimates.

-31. In the case of generators, the proportions relate to the notional assets whose construction or expansion might be avoided due to the generator’s offsetting of demand on the network, and takes the same values as for a demand user at the same network level of supply.
+30A.
+For the latest completed five year period, the DNO Party determines:

+total expenditure on connections activity; and

+total income from Connection Charges

+for connections activities which were undertaken solely by the host DNO (i.e. with no involvement from an Independent Connection Provider), excluding connection schemes for embedded generation.

+30B.
+The customer contribution is calculated by dividing [total income from Connection Charges] by [total expenditure on connections activity], and is expressed as a percentage.

+30C.
+Customer contributions for the LV Network and LV Substation network levels of supply should be considered in total and the same customer contribution percentages applied to each for the relevant asset network levels.

+30D.
+For connections activities that involve a second network level, expenditure and income should be apportioned equally between any relevant boundary split level, the connection voltage level and the associated upper voltage level in the calculation of the customer contributions.

+31. The network model is discounted by customer contributions at each network level in the calculation of all tariffs.

 DCP 243 Draft Legal Text (WG)